-Latin is taught as an extra-curricular subject at A level but can constitute a third or a fourth A Level choice.
-The language knowledge builds upon that of GCSE, and the literature is covered in four modules: two of which are Prose and Two Verse.
-Through studying Latin we learn both the world view of the Romans and the personal view.
+Latin is taught as an extra-curricular subject at A level and can constitute a fourth A Level choice.
+The language knowledge builds upon that of GCSE, and the literature is covered in four modules: two of which are Prose and two Verse.
+Through studying Latin, we learn both the world view of the Romans and their view of themselves.
 The literature is rich and diverse and prompts our desire to engage with them.